CareCru/cc-analytics-wiki/Treatments.md

   * treatmentPlanId cannot be null
   * originDate cannot be null and must fall within time range of query
   * deletedAt is null
+  * isDeleted is false
 </details>

 ### FS Treatments Diagnosed
-All procedures which are associated to a treatment plan and were diagnosed within the reporting period which have neither been deleted nor accepted.
+All procedures included as treatments diagnosed which have not been accepted.

 <details>
 <summary>Technical Details:</summary>